peterhinch/micropython-micro-gui/README.md

 from gui.widgets.knob import Knob
 ```
 ![Image](./images/knob.JPG)

+Rightmost example has no border and 270° travel.
+Others have 360°.

 This emulates a rotary control capable of being rotated through a predefined
 arc in order to display or set a floating point variable.
 A `Knob` may be